harrmitch/flatpak-docs/docs/debugging.rst

 This creates a sandbox for the application with the given ID and, instead of running the application, runs a shell inside the sandbox.
-The ``--devel`` option tells Flatpak to use the SDK as the runtime, which includes various debugging tools and it also adjusts the sandbox setup to enable debugging.
+The ``--devel`` option tells Flatpak to use the SDK, which includes various debugging tools, as the runtime and also adjusts the sandbox setup to enable debugging.

 It is also possible to get a shell inside an application sandbox without